fadhli00/DetectionLab/phase-1/README.md

 | LAN 2 | 192.168.3.0/24 | Windows Server and user endpoints |
 | LAN 3 | 192.168.4.0/24 | Security tools and logging (Splunk) |

-Each LAN is treated as an isolated security zone.
-By default, **no direct communication between LANs is allowed** unless explicitly permitted by firewall rules.
+Each LAN is treated as its own security zone.
+By default, **no LAN trusts another**.
+If two systems need to talk, I have to consciously allow it—and document why.

 ---

 ### 🧱 Virtualization & Network Layout

-The lab is hosted on **Proxmox**, using Linux bridges to represent each network segment:
+Since everything runs on Proxmox, segmentation starts at the hypervisor level.
+I mapped each network segment to its own Linux bridge:

 | Proxmox Bridge | Connected Network |
 |--------------|------------------|